Mich-b/webappsecuritybook/011exam/002examretake.md

 * Since you will be asked to fix code, you must make sure your application is up and running again.
 Provide me (in the document) with the URL of your running application.

 # Will there be an oral defense
-Yes, a 10-minute virtual interview will be held through Teams on August the 27th.
+Yes, a 10-minute virtual interview will be held through Teams on DATE TO BE DETERMINED.
 You should have received an invitation.
 If you have not received an invitation, if you are unable to attend at that time, or if you have to retake the exam but have not received an invitation, contact me as soon as possible: michael.boeynaems@ap.be .

 **You must accept the Teams meeting invitation**, or else I assume you do not wish to retake the exam.

 # Deadline
-The submission deadline is August 25th, 23:59.
-The interview takes place on August the 27th.
+The submission deadline is DATE TO BE DETERMINED.
+The interview takes place on DATE TO BE DETERMINED.